Caephas/Gold-Price-Prediction/Readme.md

 # Gold Price Prediction Using RandomForestRegressor

 This project is about predicting the price of gold using various features like silver price, amount of gold in stock, etc., with the help of RandomForestRegressor from Scikit-Learn.
+The main focus is on the comparison between the RandomForestRegressor and a simple neural network model.

 ## Table of Contents